 Yejin Katy Suh, B.S. recently completed her B.S. in Biology at Emory University, 2023.
 Her current project focused on elucidating the pathways contributing to the effects of Bone Morphogenic Protein-2 (BMP2) on human pediatric bone cells.
 In the near future, Katy will be applying to medical school.
 Outside of the lab, Katy enjoys working as an EMT for the Emory community, running, and visiting new cafes and bakeries in Georgia!

-Andre Burnham, B.A. earned his undergraduate degree in Biochemistry and Molecular Biology from Hamilton College and is now finishing his M.D. at Emory University School of Medicine.
+Andre Burnham, M.D.
+B.A. earned his undergraduate degree in Biochemistry and Molecular Biology from Hamilton College and is now finishing his M.D. at Emory University School of Medicine.
 Prior to attending medical school, he worked as a Research Specialist and undergraduate biology lab instructor at Emory University.
 His laboratory research focuses on studying immunomodulatory properties of small molecules and cell therapies.
 His clinical research interests include head and neck cancer, postoperative wound healing, and quality of life outcomes in surgical patients.
 Outside of the lab, he enjoys playing piano, golfing, and beekeeping.

 Archana Kamalakar, Ph.D., M.S. was an Associate Scientist in our lab.
 She hails from India where she completed her Masters in Microbiology and a P.G.
 Diploma in Clinical Research.
 Archana discovered her propensity for Science at a very early age and she presented herself as a scientist at her 6th grade career exhibition.
 Thereafter, she completed her doctoral thesis project titled "Novel Regulators of Osteoclastogenesis: Interleukin-8 (IL-8) and Parathyroid hormone-related protein (12-48), (PTHrP(12-48))” at the University of Arkansas for Medical Sciences.
 Archana completed her Post-doctoral training under the mentorship of Dr. Goudy.
 Archana aspires to continue academic research and teaching in order to inculcate the love for Sciences in generations to come.
 Apart from Science, Archana also has a passion for Sailing.
 In 2006, she won the gold at the National Sailing Regatta (India) held by the Laser Class Association of India (LCAI).